Macquarie Technology Group appoints former head of cyber warfare

 Evidence of regional tensions seeping into the online world has formed the basis of Dr Thompson’s rallying cry, that all levels of our digital supply chain can and should be resident in Australia.

 “The fact remains that most of the time we don’t know where our data is stored or who can access it.
 Much less the laws to which the companies storing and accessing it are subject,” he said.

 “The risk this poses to our cybersecurity and data protection are very real.
 It necessitates the use of digital supply chain providers that are majority Australian owned and operated and subject to sovereign controls.”

 Beyond the threat posed by nation-state hackers, Dr Thompson said Australia should prioritise local technology, cloud and cybersecurity providers to cultivate local industry, create jobs and capability that will drive economic recovery following the COVID-19 pandemic, uplifting our national cyber security posture in the process.

 “The government is doing this with defence industry through major procurement of land and naval platforms.
 It should do the same in cyber where we are already served by local industry capability that is world-class,” he said.

 We take pride in our sovereign skills and capabilities.

-Dr Thompson’s appointment follows the launch of Macquarie Telecom Group’s IC5 government-certified data centre in Canberra, which supported more than 400 jobs in the ACT throughout 2020.
+Dr Thompson’s appointment follows the launch of Macquarie Technology Group’s IC5 government-certified data centre in Canberra, which supported more than 400 jobs in the ACT throughout 2020.